List of UK top-ten singles in 1969

 John Lennon had four UK top 10 singles in 1969, the most of any artist this year.
 Three of these were as part of The Beatles, of which two topped the chart: "Get Back" and "The Ballad of John and Yoko".

 Marvin Gaye made the UK top 10 for the first time this year with three singles making the countdown, including "I Heard It Through the Grapevine", which spent three weeks at number-one.

 Bobbie Gentry secured two UK top 10 singles in 1969, including chart-topper "I'll Never Fall in Love Again".

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 1969, as well as singles which peaked in 1968 and 1970 but were in the top 10 in 1969.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

 One-hundred and fourteen singles were in the top ten in 1969.
 Eight singles from 1968 remained in the top 10 for several weeks at the beginning of the year while "All I Have to Do Is Dream" by Bobbie Gentry and Glen Campbell, "Melting Pot" by Blue Mink, "Suspicious Minds" by Elvis Presley and "Tracy" by The Cuff Links were all released in 1969 but did not reach their peak until 1970.
 "Albatross" by Fleetwood Mac and "Ob-La-Di, Ob-La-Da" by Marmalade were the singles from 1968 to reach their peak in 1969.
 Thirty artists scored multiple entries in the top 10 in 1969.
-David Bowie, Glen Campbell, Jethro Tull, Johnny Cash and Marvin Gaye were among the many artists who achieved their first UK charting top 10 single in 1969.
+David Bowie, Glen Campbell, Jethro Tull, Johnny Cash, Marvin Gaye and Plastic Ono Band were among the many artists who achieved their first UK charting top 10 single in 1969.

 The 1968 Christmas number-one, "Lily the Pink" by The Scaffold, remained in the top 10 for the first weeks of 1969.
 The first new number-one single of the year was "Ob-La-Di, Ob-La-Da" by Marmalade.
 Overall, eighteen different singles peaked at number-one in 1969, with The Beatles (2) having the joint most singles hit that position.